Bradley Dean: Broadway theatre

 Dean made his Broadway debut as a swing in Jane Eyre in 2000.
 Additional Broadway credits include Man of La Mancha, Company, and The Story of My Life.

 On March 25, 2008, Dean succeeded Christopher Sieber in the role of Sir Galahad in the musical comedy Spamalot on Broadway.
 From December 2009 until January 2011, Dean starred in the revival of A Little Night Music, first as Frid, and then later as Count Carl-Magnus opposite Bernadette Peters.

 Dean has also had roles in the Broadway productions of the 2012 Evita revival, Sting's The Last Ship, and Doctor Zhivago, where he stepped in as the lead for several performances during previews while principal lead Tam Mutu was ill.
 He was also a standby for the role of Larry Murphy in Dear Evan Hansen in 2016.

 On September 11, 2019, Dean assumed the role of opera manager Monsieur Gilles Andre in The Phantom of the Opera on Broadway.
 He is the 8th man to play the role in the Broadway production.
+He played Molokov in the 2022 Broadway concert of Chess and is set to reprise the role in the 2025 fully staged revival.